Hands-on learning topics:

 The Rx One Health Field Institute inspires ecosystem health stewardship in future leaders through a carefully curated curriculum weaving themes across a host of disciplines including ecology, epidemiology, conservation, and leadership.

-The first three weeks of the institute are immersive experiences integrated across the thematic modules of:
+The first portion of the institute consists of immersive experiences integrated across the thematic modules of:

 - One Health Foundations & Leadership